LismonJackson/RUBIK-NFT-Generator/README.md

 DuplicateTolerancee = 1000   # Our Program will end if duplicates are more than 1000
 ```

-<p>Here is a little diagram to help you understand the structure of layer folder tree :</p>
+<p>Here is a little diagram to help you understand the structure of layer folder tree:</p>

 ![rubikkk](https://user-images.githubusercontent.com/81759431/185686251-f33fcce6-f5fa-40f7-a84a-f900842caf85.PNG)